There is literally an OCEAN of baby reflux treatments and it can be confusing to make a choice but we suggest doing the following:

 Nissen Fundoplication is a surgery done on infants, children and adults.
 The larger nodule of the stomach is wrapped around the esophagus and sewn together to create tension around the esophagus to keep the stomach contents and in some cases the acid that's refluxing up into the throat, down in the stomach.
 Studies have shown, patients are often back on PPIs in a year or have too tight of a wrap making it hard for food to pass into the stomach.
 More Nissen Fundoplication information click here.

 Proton Pump Inhibitors (PPI) work at the site of the parietal cell which is where acid production occurs.
-It's clear that we endorse the use of PPIs as a baby reflux treatment option but success is highly dependent on the dose and how many times per day you give the PPI for it to be an effective treatment.
-That's where the Maci Kids study comes in.
+The use of PPIs as a baby reflux treatment option can be part of of an overall treatment when needed but success is highly dependent on the dose and how many times per day you give the PPI for it to be an effective treatment.

 Using a Specialty Formula or Hypo-Allergenic baby formula is required many times when the baby has MSPI (Milk, Soy, Protein Intolerance) or FPIES (Food Protein-Induced Enterocolitis).
 It's super important to work with a doctor which can sometimes help getting the cost of these expensive formula options covered by insurance but also working with a infant GERD nutritionist or coach to ensure you're making the right formula choices as one of your baby reflux treatments.
 This is a great resource for baby formulas.